Pre-Departure Orientation Adjusting to Your New Environment

 One of the best ways to prepare for your time abroad is to learn about the country where you will be living.
 Research the culture, news, and current events of the country and local area where you will be staying.

-You can learn about your host country using resources like the State Department’s Consular Info Sheets and the ISOS country guides.
+You can learn about your host country using resources like the State Department’s Learn About Your Destination page and the ISOS country guides.
 Through ISOS, you can also sign up for email alerts that will send you specific information about your country, including airport closures, demonstrations, tips for travelers, and other helpful safety and security information.

 When you first arrive abroad, you will probably be very excited by your new surroundings as you meet new people and navigate a new city and community.
 It is not uncommon, however, for you to begin to feel upset or uncomfortable in your new and unfamiliar surroundings shortly after arrival.
 This is known as culture shock.
 Many students experience culture shock during their time abroad.